 Shelter City Fellowship Programme at Asser

-Shelter City Fellowship Programme is a project initiated by Justice and Peace Netherlands that provides temporary relocation and training to legal practitioners prosecuted in their home country due to their commitment to human rights.
+Shelter City Fellowship Programme is a project initiated by Justice and Peace Netherlands that provides temporary relocation and training to legal practitioners who fight against human rights violations in their home countries.
 T.M.C.
 Asser Instituut will host one Shelter City fellow per year for three to six months through its Asser Visiting Researchers programme.
 Fellows will carry out research in the fields of human rights, international law or European law as of 1 October 2017.

 In addition to researching the situation in their home country, human rights defenders will be part of the regular research community and contribute to Asser Institute’s research by taking part in one of the three research strands.
 They will also share the conclusions of their research with a wider public during lectures.